dequelabs/axe-core/doc/examples/qunit/README.md

-To run the example on your own HTML, such as widgets or controls, insert the HTML into the document, retrieve the root element of your widget (with e.g., `document.getElementById()`), and pass that as the first argument into a call to `dqre.a11yCheck`.
+To run the example on your own HTML, such as widgets or controls, insert the HTML into the document, retrieve the root element of your widget (with e.g., `document.getElementById()`), and pass that as the first argument into a call to `axe.a11yCheck`.

-The third argument to the `dqre.a11yCheck` call should be the function to test the results.
+The third argument to the `axe.a11yCheck` call should be the function to test the results.
 The example is simply looking at the count of violations, but much more detailed information is available if desired.
-The Kensington Automated Testing documentation should be consulted for more details on customizing and analyzing calls to `dqre.a11yCheck`.
+The aXe documentation should be consulted for more details on customizing and analyzing calls to `axe.a11yCheck`.